October 6, 2016

 The group reports that in work to be published, it also identified a few chemical compounds that block MIF's action in the lab-grown cells, protecting them from parthanatos.
 Dawson says they plan to test these in animals, and modify them to maximize their safety and effectiveness.

-He cautions that while parthanatos is known to cause in many brain conditions, MIF's ability to chop up DNA has so far only been definitively linked with stroke—when the MIF gene was disabled in mice, the damage caused by a stroke was dramatically reduced.
+He cautions that while parthanatos is known to cause cell death in many brain conditions, MIF's ability to chop up DNA has so far only been definitively linked with stroke—when the MIF gene was disabled in mice, the damage caused by a stroke was dramatically reduced.
 "We're interested in finding out whether MIF is also involved in Parkinson's,

-More information: "A nuclease that mediates cell death induced by DNA damage and poly(ADP-ribose) polymerase-1" Sciencescience.sciencemag.org/cgi/doi/10.1126/science.aad6872
+More information: "A nuclease that mediates cell death induced by DNA damage and poly(ADP-ribose) polymerase-1" Science, science.sciencemag.org/cgi/doi/10.1126/science.aad6872

 Journal reference: Science